pgtipping/Synthalyst/memory-bank/activeContext.md

    - Prioritize completing core standalone functionality for each HR tool
    - Ensure each tool delivers clear value to freemium users without requiring integration
    - Polish the user experience of each standalone tool
-   - Add "Premium Teasers" that hint at integration features without disrupting core experience
+   - Add "Premium Teaser" UI elements for future integration
    - Defer full implementation of integration infrastructure until standalone apps are solid
    - **Rationale**:
      - Delivers immediate value to all users